 Occupational Safety and Health Act/Occupational Safety and Health Administration

-The OSHA Office of Training and Education estimated that 1 in every 7 healthcare workers and other facilities were exposed to bloodborne pathogens through an accidental needlestick every year.
+The OSHA Office of Training and Education estimated that 1 in every 7 healthcare workers and other facilities experienced an exposure to bloodborne pathogens through an accidental needlestick every year.
 Nothing is more demoralizing to staff and potentially costly to a medical business than injury or exposure to disease—especially when the injury or exposure could have been avoided.
 An active, ongoing OSHA Compliance program is your best strategy for both protecting the wellbeing of your employees and the bottom line of your practice.

 Dynamic Practice Development provides the tools, guidance, and experience you need to meet OSHA compliance standards in 2015 and onwards.
-We provide medical practices with customized, step-by-step help to protect their employees and at the same time mitigate the legal and financial consequences if an injury or exposure should occur.
-The risk of noncompliance is too high to be ignored.
+We provide medical practices with customized, step-by-step help to protect their employees–the risk of noncompliance is too high to be ignored.